jy-user-coder/flash-newton-schulz/README.md

 # Turbocharging Newton-Schulz with AOL Rescaling and Triton Kernels

-> Code for the paper: "Turbo-Muon: Accelerating Orthogonality-Based Optimization with Pre-Conditioning"
+> Code for the paper: [Turbo-Muon: Accelerating Orthogonality-Based Optimization with Pre-Conditioning](https://hal.science/hal-05390446)

 TLDR: Orthogonality improving gradient preconditioning allows the removal of one costly Newton-Schulz iteration.